Scheduling Zoom meetings within Canvas

 - Mute participants upon entry (recommended for large classes) - when users first enter the meeting, they would be muted.
 Users are able to mute/unmute after they have entered the meeting (unless the host changes the settings from within the meeting to prevent unmuting).

 - Use Personal Meeting ID (not recommended) - would create the meeting link based off of your personal meeting ID.
 Typically we would suggest not using your personal meeting ID since it could be predictable enough that users who are not in your course could join a session they do not belong in.

-Record the meeting automatically - will automatically record the session when it begins.
-Host can select to record to:
+Record the meeting automatically- will automatically record the session when it begins.
+The host can select to record to:

-- Local computer (recommended) - recording will be process and stored on the Host's computer and can then later be uploaded into the Media Library.
+- Local computer (not recommended) - the recording will be processed and stored on the Host's computer and can then later be uploaded into the Media Library.

 - Alternative Hosts - set up co-hosts (aka alternative hosts) for your sessions.
 If you have TAs in your course, you may want to set them up as co-hosts so that they too can start and manage some features of your session.